braze-inc/braze-docs/_docs/_hidden/private_betas/shopify/use_cases.md

 ### Campaigns

-These are transactional use cases that allow you to alert your users when there's an update to their Shopify order.
+These transactional use cases allow you to alert your users when there's an update to their Shopify order.

 {% tabs local %}
 {% tab Refund %}